Mixed Strategy Constraints in Continuous Games

-As an aside, the method of pure strategy optimization we suggest here is relatively simple: we append the pure strategies to the decision variables of the tensor game, formulate a mixed complementarity problem using the KKT conditions, and solve.
-However, note that there are other ways of performing pure strategy optimization; for instance, \cite{peters2022lifting} formulate it as a two-level optimization by calculating gradients through an ordinary tensor game.
-We find the simple approach to be faster for the problems we explore in this work, although other approaches an interesting topic for future research.
+We now proceed to describe our method of solving continuous games --- choosing both the pure strategies that result in favorable cost and constraint tensors, as well as the mixing weights over these tensors.
+This is sometimes referred to as \textit{pure strategy optimization}, and we use a relatively ordinary approach: we append the pure strategy parameters to the decision variables of the tensor game, formulate a mixed complementarity problem using the KKT conditions, and solve.
+However, there are other ways of performing pure strategy optimization; for instance, \cite{peters2022lifting} formulate it as a two-level optimization problem, calculating gradients through an ordinary tensor game.
+We find this simple approach to be faster for the problems we explore in this work, although other approaches an interesting topic for future research.